Advertisement

 Santa Lucia Viewpoint

-As one of Europe’s oldest neighborhoods, Alfama has a history as far back as the Iron Age.
+As one of Europe’s oldest neighborhoods, the Alfama neighborhood has a history as far back as the Iron Age.

 It’s a picturesque maze of cobbled alleys, steps, and small squares that will enchant you.
 With its dense bedrock foundations, it was practically the only neighborhood unaffected by the 1755 earthquake.